+Demand-based costs to HG&E and all New England electric utilities are projected to increase significantly in the short and long term.
 Because electrification will result in increased demand on the electric grid, managing this demand will become increasingly important.
-Lowering demand during peak periods can reduce stress on the electric infrastructure and help to defer certain costly upgrades.
+Lowering demand during peak periods can lower/reduce costs ultimately paid by the ratepayers, reduce stress on the electric infrastructure and help to defer certain costly upgrades.
 Lowering demand during gas peaks can also help stabilize customer rates and overall system reliability.